Department of Digitalization

 The aim of our Ph.D. program is to produce Ph.D. candidates at a high international level.
 In addition to learning how to conduct research at an international level, students will acquire a broad theoretical and methodical insight into both the socio-technical and computational fields depending on the chosen research project.
 The socio-technical research projects draw mostly on the social sciences (information systems, management, economics, psychology, sociology, etc.).
 The computational research projects draw on data sciences, design science, and computer science.

-Current enrolled PhD's
+Current enrolled PhD students

 Interested in a PhD Fellowship at DIGI?